-H1.
-ESG disclosure has a positive effect on operating performance in Indonesia ceteris paribus.
+H1: ESG Disclosure has a positive effect on operating performance in Indonesia ceteris paribus.

 Good ESG disclosure by a company can also improve its stock market performance, attracting investor attention as a reference for making investment decisions.
-According to empirical research, a study conducted in the China context by Zhou, Liu, and Luo (2022) shows that ESG disclosure practices positively and significantly influence market performance.
-In the UK context of the United Kingdom, Ahmad, Mobarek, and Roni (2021) show that ESG disclosure has a positive and significant effect on a company's market value and EPS.
+According to empirical research, a study conducted in the China context by Zhou et al. (2022) shows that ESG disclosure practices positively and significantly influence market performance.
+In the UK context of the United Kingdom, Ahmad et al. (2021) show that ESG disclosure has a positive and significant effect on a company's market value and earnings per share.